-We value our Community Partners as they play an important role in the education of our Teacher Candidates.
-The Community Partner provides a challenging opportunity to increase the Teacher Candidate’s knowledge of teaching, learning, program design, implementation and/or curriculum development outside a traditional classroom setting.
+We value our community partners as they play an important role in the education of our Bachelor of Education students (referred to as candidates or interns).
+The community partner provides a challenging opportunity to increase the student’s knowledge of teaching, learning, program design, implementation and/or curriculum development outside a traditional classroom setting.

 EDUC 442: Community Field Experience takes place every May.
 This date is not flexible as it’s part of the Bachelor of Education program schedule.

-The Teacher Candidate will expect a clear outline of the project or experience the Community Partner has planned for the CFE and specifically, what the Teacher Candidate’s role(s) will be in it.
-That project could be program development, program execution, instruction, curriculum development, research, etc. Further, the Teacher Candidate will appreciate a clear set of expectations for such things as daily protocol (e.g., start and end times), dress code, parking, workspace, possible on-site partnerships (e.g., other staff that the Teacher Candidate will be working with), teaching/instructional opportunities or duties, possible job shadowing, etc. They expect to be involved in a new educational situation, to be able to contribute, and to learn new ideas, information, and skills.
+The Bachelor of Education students (referred to as candidates or interns) will expect a clear outline of the project or experience the community partner has planned for the CFE and specifically, what the candidate’s role(s) will be in it.
+That project could be program development, program execution, instruction, curriculum development, research, etc. Further, the candidate will appreciate a clear set of expectations for such things as daily protocol (e.g., start and end times), dress code, parking, workspace, possible on-site partnerships (e.g., other staff that the candidate will be working with), teaching/instructional opportunities or duties, possible job shadowing, etc. They expect to be involved in a new educational situation, to be able to contribute, and to learn new ideas, information, and skills.

-The Teacher Candidate is responsible to arrange an initial meeting with the Partner in early February to introduce themselves and begin the process of getting to know their Partner and the plan for the CFE.
+The candidate is responsible to arrange an initial meeting with the partner in early February to introduce themselves and begin the process of getting to know their partner and the plan for the CFE.

-Our expectations are that the Community Partner will develop a project that will benefit your organization, require the skill sets our Teacher Candidates possess and are refining, and that can be initiated and/or completed during the Community Field Experience (CFE) timeframe.
-Prior to the start, and during the CFE, we ask that you establish and maintain effective communication with the Teacher Candidate and, as necessary, with the CFE Coordinator.
+Our expectations are that the partner will develop a project that will benefit your organization, require the skill sets our candidates possess and are refining, and that can be initiated and/or completed during the Community Field Experience (CFE) timeframe.
+Prior to the start, and during the CFE, we ask that you establish and maintain effective communication with the candidate and, as necessary, with the CFE Coordinator.

 We also ask that during the first few days of the placement that you and the Candidate review and complete the WorkSafeBC Orientation and Checklist.